 Within this breath-taking location, Tremenheere hosts its sculpture garden, gallery, shop, nursery and restaurant.

 Tremenheere is one of the most unique all-year-round gardens to visit in Cornwall.

-The very favoured micro-climate of kindly winter temperatures and shelter from the wind allow all manner of exotic and half hardy plants to flourish.
-The planting schemes are appropriate to the varying individual habitats but carry the unifying theme of sculptural forms, textures and colours which harmonise with what nature has already provided.
+The very favoured microclimate of kindly winter temperatures and shelter from the wind allow exotic and half-hardy plants to flourish.
+The planting schemes are appropriate to the varying individual habitats, but carry a unifying theme of sculptural forms, textures and colours, which complement what nature has already provided.

 Unfortunately due to the natural contours of the land, access to the gardens is severely limited for those with physical disabilities and is unsuitable for mobility scooters, wheelchair users and prams.
 This is something that we regret but due to the steep nature of the landscape there is very little that be changed about this.
 Tremenheere Kitchen is fully accessible, with allocated disabled parking and drop off point.